COVID-19 has forced an unprecedented shift to dispersed and remote working for organisations across the globe.

 “The notion of putting 7,000 people in a building may be a thing of the past” Jes Staley CEO Barclays Bank

-Our measurement system explains why this is so.
+As we mentioned, most organisations find it difficult to manage remote teams effectively.
+Our measurement system, the Contexis Index, explains why this is so.
 And provides a blueprint for building happy, productive and innovative remote teams.
 Teams with at least a 50% increase in feelings of commitment and behaviours of responsibility.

 The numbers show something remarkable.
 Remote workers appear hyper-sensitive to the positive impact of organisational purpose.
 And that has huge implications.

 Of course, the numbers show that employees who identify with organisational purpose are significantly more engaged than average colleagues wherever they work.
 But the impact of purpose on feelings of commitment and responsibility amongst remote workers is a remarkable three times stronger than amongst their office-based peers.

 Why is this so?
 Why does bringing purpose to life appear to have such a marked impact on remote workers?